anandsuraj/anandsuraj/README.md

 ## 👨‍💻 AI/ML Engineering Leader & Technology Architect

-Engineering Leader with over eight years of experience guiding products from conception to large-scale deployment across diverse sectors including SaaS, e-commerce, and renewable energy.
-Proven track record of architecting and scaling backend infrastructure for a platform serving over 10 million users and generating $2M ARR.
-Expertise in enhancing system performance, optimizing cloud costs, and building modern, data-driven solutions using GenAI and RAG.
-Acknowledged twice with the Jeff Bezos Award for People & Leadership.
+Backend Engineer with 8 years of experience delivering scalable systems across diverse domains including storytelling, SaaS, e-commerce, fintech, and renewable energy.
+Co-architected Nojoto, a multilingual video storytelling platform, scaling it from 10K to 10M users and $2M in revenue while reducing infrastructure costs by 30%.
+Led a backend team of 8 engineers, driving system design, performance optimisation, and on-time delivery.
+Recently focused on AI-first solutions, building automation tools using GenAI and RAG.
+Solid background in distributed systems, cloud platforms, and data-heavy architectures.

 ---